rails/rails/guides/source/active_record_callbacks.md

 end
 ```

-It is considered good practice to declare callback methods as protected or private.
+It is considered good practice to declare callback methods as private.
 If left public, they can be called from outside of the model and violate the principle of object encapsulation.

 Available Callbacks
 -------------------